The trace operator of quasi-plurisubharmonic functions on compact K\"ahler manifolds: Introduction

 \end{theorem} Here $\mathcal I(\lambda u)|_Y$ simply means the sheaf of holomorphic functions on $Y$ that have local extensions inside $\mathcal I(\lambda u)$ (see the discussion following \cref{thm:OT}).

-In the particularly mysterious case when $u|_Y \equiv -\infty$ but $\nu(u,Y)=0$, this result yields a completely novel extension theorem.
-Moreover, this theorem implies the classical sheaf-theoretic Ohsawa--Takegoshi extension theorem, when $u|_Y \not \equiv -\infty$.
+In the particularly mysterious case when $u|_Y \equiv -\infty$ but $\nu(u,Y)=0$, this result yields a completely novel $L^2$ extension theorem.
+Moreover, this theorem refines the sheaf-theoretic part of the classical Ohsawa--Takegoshi extension theorem, when $u|_Y \not \equiv -\infty$ \cite{OT87}.
 Indeed, in this case we have $u|_Y \leq \Rest_Y^\theta(u)+C$ for some constant $C$ (Remark~\ref{rem:naiverestprecRest}), implying that

-The following global Ohsawa--Takegoshi extension theorem also plays an important role in our arguments:
+The next global $L^2$ extension theorem also plays an important role in our arguments:

 \begin{theorem}[{\cref{thm: OT_ext_global}}] Let $Y \subset X$ be a connected complex submanifold.
 Take a big Hermitian line bundle $(L,h)$ with curvature form $\theta \coloneqq \frac{\mathrm{i}}{2\pi} \Theta(h)$, and a holomorphic line bundle $T$ on $X$.